metrumresearchgroup/Torsten/README.md

 ## Installation

-We are working with Stan development team to create a system to add and share Stan packages.
-In the mean time, the current repo contains forked version of Stan with Torsten.
-The latest version of Torsten (v0.87) is compatible with Stan v2.19.1.
-Torsten is agnostic to which Stan interface you use.
-Here we provide command line and R interfaces.
+Currently Torsten is based on a forked version of Stan.
+The latest v0.88 is compatible with Stan v2.25.0.
+Torsten can be accessed from command line for cmdstan interface and =cmdstanr=(<https://mc-stan.org/cmdstanr/>) for R interface.

 ### Command line interface